 NUWARA ELIYA, the picturesque Sri Lankan hill station known for its fine quality tea, has seen a growing traffic of visitors to what tourist brochures term “the only Sita temple in the world”.
-The recently constructed complex, which is patterned on the m odern south Indian temple, is set in idyllic countryside beside a clear stream.
+The kovil complex built towards the end of last centaury which is patterned on the modern south Indian temple, is set in idyllic countryside beside a clear stream.
 Adjacent to it is another new temple dedicated to Hanuman, the monkey-god, who according to mythology was instrumental in rescuing Sita from Lanka.
-The location and historicity of the temples situated in the country’s plantation heartland has in recent years given rise to a controversy, which is taking on some divisive overtones in this island nation already torn by ethnic strife.

 Altertnate Names : Sita Amman Kovil, Seeta Amman Kovil, Sita Amman Temple, Seeta Amman Temple, Hanuman Kovil, Hanuman Temple, Sri Baktha Hanuman Kovil

 - Abhayavardhana, E., 2004.
 Heritage of Kandurata.
 1st ed.
 Kandy: Kandurata Development Bank, in association with the Central Bank of Sri Lanka, pp.181-182.

 - Arumugam, S. (1991) “SITA AMMAN KOVIL, NUWARA ELIYA,” in More Hindu temples of Sri Lanka: Ancient, medieval and modern.
 London: S. Arumugam, pp. 73–74.

 Map of Seetha Amman Temple (Kovil) at Sita Eliya

 The map above also shows other places of interest within a approximately 20 km radius of the current site.
 Click on any of the markers and the info box to take you to information of these sites

 Zoom out the map to see more surrounding locations using the mouse scroll wheel or map controls.